icon

 Italian engineering firm IDeCOM, for example, used the 3DEXPERIENCE® platform to assist in the development of a new railway station.
 “When construction started, the site conditions were challenging, so we proposed integrated models which pulled together data from different design firms,” says Alessandro Pedretti, Senior Engineer, IDeCOM.
 “Before, there was a problem with integration, but we managed it all successfully through the platform.”

 Another challenge around delivering future-ready services comes down to infrastructure asset management and maintenance.
 However, virtual twins can digitize product and process information and make it accessible to maintenance crews working decades after the original stakeholder teams have moved on.
+Such uses can help define the future of a project by assisting with infrastructure lifecycle management.

 For instance, Japanese civil engineers Pacific Consultants are using virtual twins to digitize in-house expertise.
 “We are trying to accumulate the wisdom of the company’s skilled professionals within Pacific Consultants so that it isn’t lost,” says Hisaya Fujii, Senior Executive Officer, Director and Head of Osaka Headquarters, Pacific Consultants.